stoermelder/vcvrack-packone/docs/transit/Transit.md

 - **Preset** — replace the sequence with one of six built-in shapes: _Circle_, _Spiral_, _Saw_, _Sine_, _Eight_ and _Rose_.
 The _Scale x_ / _Scale y_ sliders stretch the shape horizontally/vertically, the _Parameter_ slider changes the shape's character (e.g. number of spiral arms or petals of the rose).
 - **Copy** / **Paste** — copy the current sequence to/from any other sequence slot.

 The _Mix sequence phase_ CV input controls the playback position of the currently selected sequence: 0V holds the mix point at the start of the path, 10V plays back the entire path from beginning to end.
 Intermediate values interpolate along the path.
-When this input is not connected, the mix point simply rests at the center of the pad.
+While this input is connected it overrides the _Mix x-pos_ / _Mix y-pos_ inputs and the mouse; if the selected sequence is empty, the mix point is held at the center of the pad.
+When the input is not connected, the mix point stays wherever it was placed.

 The trigger mode and interpolation mode are global to all 16 sequences (TRANSIT-PAD has a single port, so the settings apply to the whole bank).
 The _Copy_ / _Paste_ actions in the sequence-editor menu only transfer the recorded waypoint data between sequences; they do not affect the modes.